Why is my credit score important?

 Are rent payments reported to credit agencies?
 Find out.

 You want to avoid a granishment as much as possible!
 While paying rent and utilities does not usually affect your credit score.
 Not paying them will.
 If you end up in a bad situation where you cannot pay your rent and utilities you could be sued by your landlord for the money owed.
 If you lose in court, you may be ordered by the court to pay what you owe plus damages (court and lawyer fees).
-This legal action is called a judgement, which can lead to wage garnishments.
+This legal action is called a judgment, which can lead to wage garnishments.

-Judgements no longer appear on credit reports, but your debt obligation can greatly affect your financial situation.
+Judgments no longer appear on credit reports, but your debt obligation can greatly affect your financial situation.
 Federal law dictates that a garnishment can be up to 25% of your disposable income or the amount your wages exceed 30 times the federal minimum wage (whichever is less).
 Ouch.
 A garnishment may make it hard for you to keep up with your other bills.
 You’ll want to do everything possible to avoid a garnishment.

 Tax debt can also lead to a garnishment.
 The IRS can take a pretty large portion of your wages.
 Avoid tax debt by every means possible.
 Again, a garnishment may make it more difficult to pay your other bills.